MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/refs-deduplication-and-compression.md

 ---
-title: Optimize storage with ReFS deduplication and compression in Azure Stack HCI and Windows Server (preview)
+title: Optimize storage with ReFS deduplication and compression in Azure Stack HCI (preview)
-description: Learn how to use ReFS deduplication and compression in Azure Stack HCI and Windows Server to optimize storage.
+description: Learn how to use ReFS deduplication and compression in Azure Stack HCI to optimize storage.
 author: alkohli
 ms.author: alkohli
 ms.topic: how-to